Summer Trip 2017 (Part 3): Unforgettable Gobi Tour

 Day 4: Flaming Cliffs (Bayanzag) And Ongi Monastery

 Flaming Cliffs or Bayanzag (that means “rich in saxaul”) are located about 100 km (62,14 miles) at the northwest of Dalanzadgad where in 1922, the palaeontologist Roy Chapman Andrews discovered dinosaurs’ bones and eggs.

 Next destination after Bayanzag was Ongi Monastery that’s located across Ongi river at the foot of Mount Saikhan-Ovoo of Dundgovi Province, in south-central Mongolia.
 It was formerly one of largest monasteries that could accomodate more than one thousand monks at a time before it was destroyed and more than 200 monks were killed in 1939.

 Day 5: Horse Riding And Erdene Zuu Monastery

 The horse riding was supposed to be done on 4th afternoon of the tour, but we were already tired and it was raining too then it was postponed to the next morning.

 In the afternoon after several hours sitting in the vans, we had lunch in the city before visiting Erdene Zuu Monastery.
-Erdene Zuu that means Hundred Treasures was founded in 1586 by Altai Khaan, as the first Buddhist monastery in Mongolia.
+Erdene Zuu that means Hundred Treasures was found in 1586 by Altai Khaan, as the first Buddhist monastery in Mongolia.
 It was rebuilt in 1872 after the complex was destroyed in a war.

 I had chance to rent a Mongolian princess’ attire in front of the monastery complex.
 A travelmate took some pictures of me posing in the attire, he thought I was a local and didn’t realize that it was me, lol.
 But after I said “USD 50 per picture, okay?” he finally realized.
 “Oh!
 Is that you?” :))